-For your organization, writing grant proposals can be a great way find investors and partners nationwide.
+For your organization, writing grant proposals can be a great way to find investors and partners nationwide.
 At the same time, you must pay attention to state charitable solicitation laws to help keep your charity out of potential trouble.

 Are grants considered a form of charitable solicitation?

 Yes, most states include foundation grants as a form of charitable solicitation, and you should generally consider applying for grants as part of your compliance strategy.
+Although many states exempt government grants, it is a good idea to research state and grantmaker requirements before writing a proposal.

 My organization has an IRS determination letter; can we apply for grant funding anywhere?